Thedi Vandha Selvam: Production

 P. Neelakantan produced and directed Thedi Vandha Selvam under his production company Arasu Pictures.
 The story and dialogues were written by M. S. Solaimalai, cinematography was handled by V. Ramamurthy and editing by V. P. Natarajan.

 Soundtrack

-The music was composed by T. G. Lingappa and the lyrics were penned by Thanjai N. Ramaiah Dass, A. Maruthakasi, Pattukkottai Kalyanasundaram and M. K. Athmanathan.
+The music was composed by T. G. Lingappa.
 The songs "Panguni Poi Chithirai Vandhaa" and "Pakkathile Irruppey" were popular with audience.
 The song "Jallikattu Kaalai" was released on 78 RPM record only and was not included in the film.

 Release and reception

 Thedi Vandha Selvam was released on 16 July 1958.
 The Indian Express wrote, "Admirable in technical values the film offers more than average entertainment".
 According to historian Randor Guy, the film was a box office success mainly due to praise for the music and the performances of Rajendran, Ramachandran, Ramasamy and Balaiah.